 Tip: When deciding on a mounting height or viewing height, we recommend staying close to eye level, making it ideal both for viewing and for video conferencing sessions.

 2. Furniture – Minimal and functional

 Huddle rooms are designed to be multi-functional.
-So, aim to have minimal furniture that can be moved around depending on the requirement and type or meeting.
+So, aim to have minimal furniture that can be moved around depending on the requirement and type of meeting.
 The typical huddle room will have seating provision for four to five with durable work surfaces.
-You could also aim to minimise clutter by opting for integrated cable cubbies or switching completely to wireless presentation solutions.
+You could also aim to minimize clutter by opting for integrated cable cubbies or switching completely to wireless presentation solutions.

-Tip: You could use your favourite search engine to look up interesting and functional furniture for offices.
+Tip: You could use your favorite search engine to look up interesting and functional furniture for offices.

 4. Video Collaboration – Bringing teams together

 Video conferencing allows team members to have a seat at the meeting from wherever they are.
 So if your team includes members and participants located at another office location, a high definition video conferencing solution is a smart investment for communication and collaboration.
 When installing a video conferencing solution for your huddle room, ensure to look for a solution that has robust features and is easy-to-use.
 Additionally, you could also use an all-inclusive speakerphone for your audio and video calls in smaller 4-6 seater huddle rooms.

 Tip: Opt for a cloud-based video conferencing solution for hassle-free user experience.